 My services include exhaustive and copious notes given in an unhurried phone consultation for the big/macro issues AND, re the smaller page/micro notes, your script will be returned to you with clear, written notations in the margins (which include references pertaining to the bigger issues).
 I'll also include a separate summary of the big "headline" issues as well.

 Some writers are shy about talking on the phone, and prefer to receive ALL notes in writing.
 Although a personal interaction is almost always a superior method, if you desire notes in writing instead of the phone conference, that’s fine--I can put them all on the script (along with a summary) and return it to you.

 After a conference, you’re always welcome to call (within reason) with follow up questions (call fast while my memory’s fertile) at no charge.

-If you want me to read and analyze your revision, I'll do it for $207.50 (if you send it to me within a reasonable period after the initial notes).
+If you want me to read and analyze your revision, I'll do it for $207.50 + postage and paypal fee, if applicable. (if you send it to me within a reasonable period after the initial notes).

 As corny as it may sound, I love working with writers and feel a deep responsibility towards those who find the courage to transpose their burning ideas into something "alive" and tangible.
 I make a joyful living carefully examining your precious work and, even more carefully, doling out expert (and usually much needed) feedback.
 Most of my clients are really happy with my work.
 (They almost always send me their revisions and subsequent scripts).